zenxr/ExcelParser/README.md

 Congratulations, installation complete!
 ## Running

+Make sure to set up the configuration file as needed.

+Specifically, the `ExcelFilePath` variable *must* be set correctly.
+Default: "./Files/micro .xlsx" (suggest leaving the default, place your file there with that name)

 * `pipenv run python __init__.py`

 This will start a web server on `127.0.0.1:5000`, open it in a web browser.
 (I've automated that, but without making the code asyncronous you'll probably have to refresh once it opens.)